AlibabaCloudDocs/ecs/intl.en-US/Snapshots/Use snapshots/Enable or disable the instant access feature.md

 # Enable or disable the instant access feature

-Typically, the more data you store on a disk, the longer it takes to create a snapshot for the disk.
-You can enable the instant access feature when you create a snapshot for an enhanced SSD \(ESSD\).
-The feature allows the snapshot to be created within seconds.
+The more data you store in a disk, the longer it takes to create a snapshot for the disk.
+For enhanced SSDs \(ESSDs\), you can use the instant access feature to create snapshots within seconds.

 **Note:**

-On December 03, 2020, the instant access feature is released for public preview in China \(Hohhot\).
-The feature will be available in more regions.

 On December 14, 2020, the local snapshot feature for ESSDs is upgraded to the instant access feature for ESSDs.